 We’ve all had that moment of jubilation when a coupon code magically appears while we’re browsing items on an ecommerce site.
 All it takes is a discount offer in a pop-up to convince us to move from passive browsers to active buyers.

 In today’s ecommerce landscape, consumers are price obsessed.
 Your buyers all but expect an incentive to buy.
 The coupon code is no longer a nice surprise: it’s a given.

 While it’s understandable that many brands automatically offer a discount amount in exchange for a new customer’s email address, this practice has unfortunately created a race to the bottom in pricing.

 If you do decide to offer discount codes to your buyers, they should be part of a thoughtful ecommerce discount strategy.

 Earn the email address

 For some online stores, snagging a customer’s email seems like a solid ecommerce marketing strategy on its own.
-Building your email list is often a brand’s number one priority, and so, marketers may think it’s worth giving up a discount.
+Building your email list is often a brand’s number one priority, and so, marketers may think it’s worth giving up a discount for a limited time to increase sales.

-Yet offering a discount code to every visitor to your ecommerce website is a slippery slope.
+Yet offering a discount code to every visitor to your ecommerce website is a slippery slope that cuts into your profit margins.
 You’re betting it all on a one-time purchase, and doing nothing to incentivize long-term customer loyalty.
 Do you really want to attract a customer base that shops only when there’s a sale involved?

 Because repeat purchases and customer loyalty are so closely intertwined, you risk losing both if you encourage one-off purchases to get people in the door.
 Thankfully, there are other ways to earn a visitor’s email and add value to your brand without a discount.